pengxy/SQuAD2_Analysis/README.md

 2. Anonymous submissions are ignored.
 3. In `Paper` section, `link` means the submitted model is exactly what the paper illustrates. `old-link` means there is somewhat mismatch with the paper and the submitted models.
 4. You will find additional scores of the development set, which is obtained from `PUBLIC` visible worksheets in CodaLab.
+5. The tables are sorted by the `Test-F1` score.

 ## Related Papers
 You can download the related papers with the following links.